 One way to save money on your floral arrangement is to choose less expensive flowers as your central wedding flower.

-For some cheaper flowers that are still gorgeous:
+To reduce your bridal bouquet cost, here are some cheaper flowers that are still gorgeous:

 Medium-priced flowers that will glow as brightly as you do: